BMG-Esports/stats-api-docs/src/pages/resources/index.md

 ## How can I use this API?

-The easiest way to interface with the API is by using the <a href="https://www.npmjs.com/package/bh-esports-api-typescript">esports-api Javascript SDK</a>.
+The easiest way to interface with the API is by using the <a href="https://www.npmjs.com/package/@bmg-esports/sdk">eSports SDK</a>.
 It can be used with both Javascript and Typescript, and is easy to initialize.

 ## What is a SmashId?